Last updated: 9 November 2021

-Applicants who will be sitting for resit examinations in the September/October 2021 session should not wait until their resit results are issued, but apply for their preferred course before the first deadline as indicated on our list of courses.
-Such applicants will be allowed to attend their course provisionally until their resit results have been published and the outcome of the application is communicated to them.
+Applicants who will be sitting for resit examinations in the September 2022 session should not wait until their resit results are issued, but apply for their preferred course before the first deadline as indicated on our list of courses.

-All other applicants who will be awaiting their results, and/or will be sitting for resits during the September/October 2021 session, should also apply for their preferred course by the first deadline as indicated on our list of courses.
+All other applicants who will be awaiting their results, and/or will be sitting for resits during the September 2022 session, should also apply for their preferred course by the first deadline as indicated on our list of courses.

 The Office of the Registrar, also provides advice to prospective applicants through its Student Advisory Services (SAS).
 SAS aims to assist prospective and current students seeking advice about study route choices and operates in close liaison with other UM specialised service units, in particular those like the Admissions & Records Office.

 Prospective students may also apply for a course at undergraduate and taught postgraduate level at UM if they have gone through a range of learning experiences which include formal, non-formal and informal education.
 This is known at UM as Recognition and Accreditation of Prior Learning (RPL).